Ducey's budget plan will not restore all education funding

 PHOENIX — Gov. Doug Ducey is proposing a $12.3 billion spending plan that still won’t restore state aid to education to where it was in 2008.

-On paper, the plan unveiled Friday include $608 million in new K-12 funding.
+On paper, the plan unveiled Friday includes $608 million in new K-12 funding.

 But $145 million of that is in legally-required adjustments to state aid funding formulas to account for inflation and student growth.
 And another $175 million is the last payment in the boost in teacher pay promised and approved in 2018 in the wake of a teacher strike.